Dylan-Ranger/sanitise/README.md

 ## General Approach and Design Decisions

 The application is designed as a simple server-client CRUD application.
-The frontend provides a user interface (UI) where users can manage words, characters, and phrases.
-A modal allows users to click on UI tiles to select words, while a textbox enables users to type or paste text.
-A button then sends the text to the server for processing.
+The frontend provides a user interface where users can manage words, characters, and phrases.
+Users can click on UI tiles to select words, and edit them via a modal.
+A textbox enables users to type or paste text and to submit to the server for processing.

 On the backend, saved words are retrieved from the database and used to sanitize the input string.
-The sanitization is performed using a regular expression and the `replaceAll` method to replace all instances of sensitive words with asterisks (******).
+The sanitisation is performed using a regular expression and the `replaceAll` method to replace all instances of sensitive words with asterisks (******).

-**Handling Edge Cases**: Several edge cases were accounted for in the sanitization process:
+**Handling Edge Cases**: Several edge cases were accounted for in the sanitisation process:
    - **Capitalisation**: The sanitiser accounts for various case formats (e.g., "Word", "word") to ensure all instances are replaced.
    - **Word Boundaries**: Only whole words are replaced, preventing partial word matches (e.g., "test" in "contest").
-   - **Punctuation**: Punctuation around words is preserved without interfering with the sanitization.
+   - **Punctuation**: Punctuation around words is preserved without interfering with the sanitisation.
-   - **Foreign Characters**: Special characters like accents (e.g., café) are handled correctly, ensuring that words with foreign characters are sanitized.
+   - **Foreign Characters**: Special characters like accents (e.g., café) are handled correctly, ensuring that words with foreign characters are sanitised.
 I did have trouble getting the regex to handle foreign characters and the other edge-cases combined; that is something that can be improved.
-   - **Hyphenated Words**: Hyphenated words (e.g., "sensitive-word") are excluded from sanitization to avoid accidental replacements.
+   - **Hyphenated Words**: Hyphenated words (e.g., "sensitive-word") are excluded from sanitisation to avoid accidental replacements.
    - **Partial Matches**: Only exact matches of sensitive words are replaced; partial matches within other words (e.g., "sensitive" in "insensitive") are ignored.

 For this project, I adopted a modular approach to ensure maintainability.
 The backend is built using Spring Boot, leveraging its robust support for RESTful APIs and Spring Data JPA for seamless database interactions.
 I chose Maven as the build tool to manage dependencies and streamline the build process.
 The frontend is developed using React with Tailwind CSS, enabling rapid UI development with a utility-first approach to styling.
 I opted for a single-page application architecture to provide a smooth user experience without full page reloads.

 Trade-offs made include using an in-memory database (H2) for simplicity during development, which could be swapped for a production database later.
+On setup, the database is seeded with some sample words.
 Additionally, I prioritized functionality over advanced UI styling to focus on core features, ensuring that the user interface is functional and responsive.
 This approach strikes a balance between speed of development and maintainability, allowing for easy extension and scalability in the future.

 ```plaintext